cassiozen/dotfiles/README.md

 ### ZSH

 - Minimal Prompt with GIT info: Shows current branch, staged (+) and unstaged (*) changes
-- Enhanced Completion: Tab completion with menu selection
+- Tab completion with menu selection
-- Arrow Key History Search: Type a command prefix and use ↑/↓ to search history
+- History Search: Type a the first characters of a given command and use ↑/↓ to search history
 - Directory Navigation: Convenient aliases for listing directories (`l`, `la`) & Shortcuts like `...` for faster directory traversal

 ### Git

-- Aliases for common commands (`ci`, `co`, `st`)
+- Aliases for common commands: `ci` (commit), `co` (checkout), `st` (clean status view - shows your branch and changes without the clutter)
+- Aliases for Listings: Git has inconsistent ways to list things, these aliases provide a consistent 'noun' interface: `git branches`, `git tags`, `git stashes` and `git remotes`.
-- Better Logging: `git lol` and `git graph`
+- Better Logging: `git lol` (compact log view) and `git graph` (see how your branches connect).

-- Branch Management:
-  - `git publish`: Push and set upstream tracking in one command
-  - `git unpublish`: Remove remote branch easily
-  - `git cleanup`: Safely delete merged branches
-- Quality of Life Improvements:
+Quality of Life Improvements:
-  - Automatic stashing during rebases

 - Default branch set to main
-  - Better diff algorithm (histogram)
 - Global gitignore configuration
+- Cleaner diffs with to the histogram algorithm
+- Branches track their remotes automatically when you push
+- Automatic stashing during rebases

 ### Others

-- `.hushlogin`: Removes the "Last login" string from each new Terminal
+- `.hushlogin`:  Skips the "Last login" message and other system information displayed at terminal startup.
+Note that this file is intentionally empty — its presence alone activates this functionality.
-- `.editorconfig`: 120 columns by default (because we're not in the 60s anymore)
+- `.editorconfig`: 120 columns of text by default (because we're not in the 80s anymore)

 ## Installation